bramstroker/homeassistant-powercalc/docs/source/sensor-types/group.rst

 Domain groups
 -------------

-Powercalc makes it easy to create a group sensors for all entities of a given domain with the ``create_domain_groups`` option.
+Powercalc makes it easy to create a group sensors for all entities of a given domain with the ``create_domain_groups`` option, or you can use the GUI, select :guilabel:`Group`->:guilabel:`Domain group`.
 For example let's assume you want group sensors for all your lights and media players you can use the following configuration.

 .. code-block:: yaml